nyc-crh/site/content/gallery/mark-twain-school-performance-dashboard.md

 relImgAlt:
 relLink:
 eventname: "Mark Twain operates as a \"gifted and talented\" school today."
 caption: The New York City Department of Education prepares a report on each school each year.
-This report shows data about Mark Twain’s student population and their achievement on standardized tests.
+This report shows data about Mark Twain’s student population and its students' achievement on standardized tests.
 [Visit the report dashboard](https://tools.nycenet.edu/dashboard/#dbn=21K239&report_type=EMS&view=City)
 archive_source: New York City Public Schools
 source_link: https://tools.nycenet.edu/dashboard/#dbn=21K239&report_type=EMS&view=City
 copyright: Government document